MEMBRES DE L'EQUIPE

 Technician

-Science is like sport, trainings and competitions.
+Science is like sports, trainings and competitions.
 It implies perseverance, improvement and effort.
 This is why they are my two passions.
 I have traveled many km to get here and help the team to develop new therapeutic approaches to cornea pathologies.
 Ole!

 Technician